humanmade/Colors-Of-Image/README.md

 ImagePalette
 ===============

-Color of Image is used to extract a color palette from a given image.
-Aside from being a native PHP implementation, Color of Image differs from many palette extractors as it works off a white list color palette.
+ImagePalette is used to extract a color palette from a given image.
+Aside from being a native PHP implementation, ImagePalette differs from many palette extractors as it works off a white list color palette.
 Below is the default palette:

 ![](https://dl.dropbox.com/u/238502/Captured/RUf54.png)